-When setting up a home office, most people focus on the big purchase items—the desk, chair, and filing system.
-Lighting often comes as an after thought—and yet, poor lighting can cause eyestrain and headaches, and is definitely not a mood enhancer.
-Attention, fellow workaholics: considering the high percentage of time we we spend toiling, it make sense to create a setting with optimal lighting.
-Here's what you need to know:
+When setting up a home office, most people focus on the big-purchase items—the desk, chair, and filing system.
+Lighting often comes as an afterthought—and yet, poor lighting can cause eyestrain and headaches, and is definitely not a mood enhancer.
+Attention, fellow workaholics: Considering the high percentage of time we spend toiling, it makes sense to create a setting with optimal lighting.
+Here’s what you need to know.

 1. What’s the general strategy for lighting a home office?

-Lighting a home office is akin to dressing for a climate with changeable weather—it’s all about layering.
-When you consider the range of activities that go on in work spaces—reading, filing, working at a computer, talking on the phone, holding meetings—you realize that most are focus-intensive tasks that can't be well lit by by one light source alone.
+Lighting a home office is akin to dressing for a climate with changeable weather: It’s all about layering.
+When you consider the range of activities that go on in workspaces—reading, filing, working at a computer, talking on the phone, holding meetings—you realize that most are focus-intensive tasks that can’t be well-lit by one light source alone.
 Instead, start by illuminating your office with an even and soothing warm, ambient light.
-It's ideal to place your ambient lights on a dimmer switch, so you have the flexibility to adjust light levels depending on time of day and types of work you're doing.
+It’s ideal to place your ambient lights on a dimmer switch, so you have the flexibility to adjust light levels depending on the time of day and type of work you’re doing.
 Supplement this central source with task lamps on the desk and other key spots.

 2. What’s the role of the task lamp?

 Task lights provide a focused light source on specific activities.
-If a range of activities take place in your office, it’s best to have a dedicated task light for each.
+If a range of activities takes place in your office, it’s best to have a dedicated task light for each.
 Adjustable arms are ideal for accommodating a range of setups.
-See 10 Easy Pieces: Task Lamps for our picks.
+See 10 Easy Pieces: Industrial-Style Desk Lamps, Color Edition for our picks.

 3. Why is the placement of the light source important?

 Where you place your lights is critical in avoiding glare and shadows.
 For instance, an overhead spotlight situated behind you can result in glare on your computer screen.
-To avoid shadows created by task lamps, place the light on the side opposite from the hand you use to write—if it's on the same side, your hand and arm will cast shadows.
+To avoid shadows created by task lamps, place the light on the side opposite from the hand that you write with—if it’s on the same side, your hand and arm will cast shadows.

 4. What about natural daylight?